 Log in to ThoughtSpot from a browser as an Administrator user.

-Click the ADMIN tab in the top navigation bar.
+Click the Data tab in the top navigation bar.

 Edit the file and change the settings

-You’ll make changes to the settings using this procedure.
+You can make changes to the settings using this procedure.
 To see a list of the changes you can make, see Data modeling settings.
-You can edit any of the values in the model file, except for those where the words DoNotModify appear below the column header.
+You can edit any of the values in the model file, except for those where the words DoNotModify appear under the column header.
 To make changes in the model file:

 Open the model file you downloaded (